 Dieser Beitrag ist auch verfügbar auf: Deutsch (German)

-This German Potato Salad recipe will become your new go-to in no time!
-Crispy Baked Potatoes, Caramelized Onions, Bacon Bits and a warm Bacon Vinaigrette take this traditional German recipe to a whole new level!
+This Bavarian Potato Salad recipe will become your new go-to in no time!
+Crispy Baked Warm Potatoes, Caramelized Onions, Bacon Bits, and a warm Bacon Vinaigrette take this traditional warm German potato salad recipe to a whole new level!

-Sharing my favourite German Potato Salad recipe with you guys has been on my agenda for ages.
-With the cold season coming up and Oktoberfest starting, THIS is the perfect time for it, don’t you think?
+Sharing my favorite German Potato Salad recipe with you guys has been on my agenda for ages.
+With the cold season coming up and Oktoberfest starting, THIS is the perfect time for potato salad, don’t you think?

-Let’s forget about carbs for a moment and enjoy a bowl of potato salad!
+Let’s forget about carbs for a moment and enjoy a bowl of hot potato salad!

-Growing up in rural Southern Germany meant that I had no idea what carbs were until I turned, like, 18.
+Growing up in rural Bavaria meant that I had no idea what carbs were until I turned, like, 18.
 Before, carbs were simply food my Granny would cook.

-Oh yes, my Oma’s Cooking was far from what nutritionists would recommend these days.
+Oh yes, my Oma’s home cooking was far from what nutritionists would recommend these days.
 However, she still reached a respectable age and maintained good health all life long.

 Yep, we were wild children.
 We collected mushrooms and build fires though I swear our mom was sometimes hiding behind a tree with a bucket of water ready to pounce.

-Caramelized Onions, Crispy Baked Potatoes and a Warm Bacon Vinaigrette – this German Potato Salad recipe is a real treat!
+Caramelized Onions, Crispy Baked Potatoes, and a Warm Bacon Salad Dressing – this German Potato Salad recipe is a real treat!

-And this is not just any vinaigrette.
-It’s a divine concoction made from white wine vinegar, Dijon mustard, lemon juice, olive oil, and the bacon fat leftover from frying the bacon!
+And this is not just any old salad dressing.
+It’s a divine concoction made from white vinegar, Dijon mustard, lemon juice, olive oil, and the bacon fat leftover from frying the bacon!